-Upon acceptance of a case by a Participant, the DPA will provide him/her with the names of the Parties and, if applicable, their representatives, as well as a summary of the dispute.
-If the Participant properly declares independence from the Parties and the issues, the DPA will advise the Parties of his/her identity and provide them with an opportunity to raise any concern with regards to Conflict of Interests.
+Upon acceptance of a case by a Participant, the DPA will provide them with the names of the Parties and, if applicable, their representatives, as well as a summary of the dispute.
+If the Participant properly declares independence from the Parties and the issues, the DPA will advise the Parties of their identity and provide them with an opportunity to raise any concern with regards to Conflict of Interests.
 The Declaration of Independence is in Appendix A herein.